 Tackling food waste in Ireland has potential for climate dividend

-State generating highest volume of waster per person in EU, notes report for Oireachtas
+State still generating highest volume of waste per person in EU, notes report for Oireachtas

 One-third of all municipal waste is food, according to the report.
 File photograph: Getty